-Managed devices are not reconciled to appropriate folders if you restore the image of a different operating system on the devices viceversa, the device is not automatically reconciled to the appropriate folder in ZENworks Control Center.
-For example, when you restore the image of a server-class device on a workstation-class device, the device object continues to be displayed in the Servers folder and not in the Workstation folder.
+Managed devices are not reconciled to appropriate folders if you restore the image of a different operating system on the devices

+- Explanation: If you restore the image of a server-class device on a workstation-class device or viceversa, the device is not automatically reconciled to the appropriate folder in ZENworks Control Center.
+For example, when you restore the image of a serverclass device on a workstation-class device, the device object continues to be displayed in the Servers folder and not in the Workstation folder. - Action: You must move the device object to the appropriate folder. - 1 In ZENworks Control Center, click Devices. - 2 Click the Servers or Workstations folder that contains the device object you want to move. - 3 Select the check box next to the device object you want to move. - 4 Click Edit > Move.